Testimonials About Glenn Kurtzrock From Some Of Our Satisfied Clients

 What To Do If You’ve Received A Speeding Or Traffic Ticket On Long Island

 There are options available for you.
 You need to speak with a traffic ticket lawyer who is familiar with these types of cases and can try to resolve them with either an outright dismissal, a plea to a non-moving violation (no points!) or as a last resort going to trial to see if the judge will dismiss your ticket.
-Glenn Kurtzrock handles tickets in Suffolk traffic courts and Nassau traffic courts and fights to protect his client’s rights.
+Glenn Kurtzrock handles tickets in all of the traffic courts in Suffolk County, Nassau County, and New York City, and fights to protect his client’s rights.

 Once you hire Glenn to represent you, there is no longer any need for you to appear in court yourself.
 You can go to work or take care of whatever business you have, and Glenn will appear in court on your behalf.
 No more missing work to fight a ticket.
 As a convenience to you, all of the arrangements with Glenn can be made over the phone with a credit card – you don’t even have to come to his office (although all of his clients are always welcome to come in).